St. Clare of Assisi

 laundry. - St. Clare and her sisters in the Order wore no shoes, ate no meat,

-lived in a poor house, and kept silent most of the time. - In 1224, an army of rough soldiers from Frederick II, known as the
+lived in a poor house and kept silent most of the time. - In 1224, an army of rough soldiers under Frederick II, known as the

-and had the Blessed Sacrament placed at the wall where the enemies could
+and had the Blessed Sacrament placed on the wall where the enemies could

-sudden fright struck the attackers and they fled as fast as they could
+A sudden fright struck the attackers, and they fled as fast as they could.

 without harming anyone in Assisi. - Two days before St. Clare of Assisi died, Pope Innocent IV approved